rgzn/city-cops/README.md

 ## Issues:
 - Connection will be blocked by host if you make too many requests
-- Numbers and dates scraped from web still interpreted as chr vectors instead of numerics or datetimes
+- dates scraped from web still interpreted as chr vectors instead of datetimes

 ## Example Use:
 ```